Outer-crust equations of state for neutron stars: Results

+The structural and rotational properties of neutron stars near the minimum-mass configuration are mainly dictated by the extended crust~\citep{Baym-71,Xu_2009,Sharma_2015,PhysRevC.104.015801,PhysRevC.104.025805,Jiang_2025}.
+The radial extent of the solid crust is quantified by the crustal thickness, defined as $\Delta R = R - R_{\rm core}$, where $R$ is the total stellar radius and $R_{\rm core}$ denotes the extent of the liquid core.
+In these configurations, the core comprises only $\sim$$2\%$ of the total radius, highlighting the dominant influence of the crust.
+Relevant results are summarized in Tables~\ref{tab:table2} and~\ref{tab:table3}, while the ratio of the crustal thickness to the stellar radius, $\Delta R/R$, is shown as a function of gravitational mass in Fig.~\ref{fig:cr_moi}(a).
+This ratio remains very close to unity, $\Delta R/R \simeq 0.98$, with only marginal variations among the considered models, indicating that the global crustal geometry of minimum-mass configurations is largely insensitive to differences in the outer-crust composition.

 A complementary measure of the crust's mechanical significance is the fractional crustal moment of inertia, $I_{\rm cr}$, which is directly linked to the rotational evolution of neutron stars.
-Its astrophysical relevance arises from pulsar glitches, sudden spin-up events commonly interpreted as the result of angular-momentum transfer from the inner-crust neutron superfluid to the rigid crustal lattice~\citep{ANDERSON1975,PhysRevLett.83.3362}.
+Its astrophysical relevance arises from pulsar glitches, sudden spin-up events commonly interpreted as the result of angular-momentum transfer from the inner-crust neutron superfluid to the rigid crustal lattice~\citep{ANDERSON1975,PhysRevLett.83.3362,PhysRevLett.109.241103,PhysRevLett.110.011101}.
 In slowly rotating stars, such as those considered here, the Hartle--Thorne slow-rotation approximation provides an accurate description of $I_{\rm cr}$, since rotational corrections remain small for configurations close to the minimum-mass limit.
 As shown in Fig.~\ref{fig:cr_moi}(b), the fractional moment of inertia, $I_{\rm cr}/I$, is likewise nearly constant across all models, with values around $0.98$, mirroring the behaviour of the crustal thickness.
-This reflects the fact that, in minimum-mass neutron stars, the overwhelming fraction of both the stellar mass and angular momentum is contained in the crust, while the liquid core contributes only minimally to both $\Delta R$ and $I_{\rm cr}/I$.